NuclearEngideer/MatlabFractals/README.md

 # MatlabFractals
-Plotting too for Mandelbrot and Julia sets.
+Plotting tool for Mandelbrot and Julia sets.
 Easy to use with the ability to plot any Julia set and have nearly unlimited zoom in both sets.

 ![Example 1](/Examples/ex4.png)
 ![Example 2](/Examples/ex2.jpg)